 - Eat a large relaxing lunch and a warm cooked soup for dinner.

 - Avoid fruit juice and eat fresh fruit in moderation and separately from all other food groups.

-- Use hing, ginger, fennel, cumin, basil, coriander, ajwan, and garlic to spice your food.
+- Use hing, ginger, basil, ajwan, and garlic to spice your food.

-- Start each meal with equal parts of ginger juice and honey, and a pinch of lemon juice, salt, and cumin powder.
+- Start each meal with a drink: equal parts of ginger juice and raw honey, a pinch of lemon juice, salt, and cumin powder.

-Aggravated pitta can put out or disturb the digestive fire in the same way that a flood of boiling water will put out a flame.
-Excess pitta, or digestive heat, can pull vata (air) from the large intestine upwards, disturbing the delicate balance of microbes in the gut and fan the fire of digestion, with the vata wind blowing on the digestive fire.
+Aggravated pitta can put out digestive fire in the same way that a flood of boiling water will put out a flame.

 Pitta becomes unbalanced from:

 - Greasy and spicy foods

 Signs of pitta imbalance include:

 Oftentimes, upward flow of vayu can take a vata-based candida issue and mix it with a pitta presentation.
 Both sets of symptoms at the same time indicate a vata-pitta combined cause.
 The support protocol would then have to address both vata and pitta.